python/mypy/docs/source/getting_started.rst

 ``str`` and ``float``.
 What if we want to express more complex types, such as "a list of strings" or "an iterable of ints"?

-We can find many of these more complex static types inside of the ``typing`` module.
-For example, if we want to indicate that some function can accept a list of strings, we can use the ``List`` type from the ``typing`` module:
+You can find many of these more complex static types inside of the ``typing`` module.
+For example, to indicate that some function can accept a list of strings, use the ``List`` type from the ``typing`` module:

 .. code-block:: python